um-grex/grex-docs/content/english/software/containers.md

 podman run --rm docker.io/godlovedc/lolcow
 {{< /highlight >}}

-Please note that Podman stores the pulled images inside the user home directory () and is the user responsibility to delete the old/unused ones.
-This means that, depending on the size of the images, it could be easy to exhaust home disk quota.

-To manage pulled images, users can take advantage of the following commands:

-{{< highlight bash >}}
-# list images
-podman image ls
-# delete image
-podman image rm <IMAGE_ID>
-{{< /highlight >}}
+The above command would pull a container image and run it.

-### Getting and building Podman images
+### Getting and Managing Podman images
 ---

 When using Podman to run a job, we suggest to manually pre-download the required image to avoid wasting time during the job.
-Grex is hosting a Docker Registry proxy/cache locally to improve performance, and avoiding rate limits that can be imposed by various container registries for excessive downloads.
+Grex is hosting a Docker Registry proxy/cache locally to improve the download performance, and for avoiding rate limits that can be imposed by various container registries.

 {{< highlight bash >}}
 module load podman